outline/rich-markdown-editor/README.md

 />
 ```

-#### `renderNode`

-See the [Slate documentation](https://docs.slatejs.org/guides/rendering#nodes-and-marks) for an example.
-There is an [inbuilt renderNode](https://github.com/outline/rich-markdown-editor/blob/master/src/nodes.js) implemented as a plugin.

 #### `getLinkComponent(Node)`

 This callback allows links to request an alternative component to display instead of an inline link.
 Given a link node return `undefined` for no replacement or a valid React component to replace the standard link display.
 This is particularly useful for "embeds".